Skip to Content

 Wolves are amazing animals that once used to roam all over North America.
 Although their numbers went down because of people moving into their habitats and hunting them, efforts to protect them have helped some populations grow again.

-So, let’s take a look at eight states where you might see these sneaky hunters, along with how many wolves are estimated to live in each place.
+So, let’s take a look at states where you might see these sneaky hunters, along with how many wolves are estimated to live in each place.

 1. Alaska